-"As I always say, at the end of my career I will look back at what I have done, people will have their opinions and I will realise what my career was.
+"As I always say, at the end of my career I will look back at what I have done, people will have their opinions and I will realize what my career was.

-The Barcelona forward polled 41.6 per cent of the vote, with Cristiano Ronaldo finishing in second place with 23.68% and Andres Iniesta taking third spot on 10.91%.
+The Barcelona forward polled 41.6 percent of the vote, with Cristiano Ronaldo finishing in second place with 23.68 percent and Andres Iniesta taking third spot on 10.91 percent.